U.N. slaps sanctions on North Korea, Kim visits frontline

 The new U.N.
 Security Council measures announced on Thursday tighten financial restrictions on North Korea and crack down on its attempts to ship and receive banned cargo.

-They were agreed after three weeks of negotiations between the United States and China, which has a history of resisting tough penalties against its impoverished neighbour.
+They were agreed after three weeks of negotiations between the United States and China, which has a history of resisting tough penalties against its impoverished neighbor.

 China's U.N. ambassador, Li Baodong, said Beijing wanted "full implementation" of the new resolution.